 Master's in Dispute Resolution

-Students can also elect to complete their JD with a Master's in Dispute Resolution (MDR).
+Students can also elect to complete their Pepperdine JD with a Master's in Dispute Resolution in our joint JD/MDR program.
 The 32 unit MDR program can be completed in conjunction with the JD program, and participants can still graduate within the same three years required for the JD.
-The Masters program builds on the Certificate experience to add required courses of Cross Cultural Conflict and Dispute Resolution; Psychology of Conflict; Communication and Conflict; the Mediation Clinic and two externships.
+The Masters program builds on the Certificate experience to add required courses of Cross Cultural Conflict and Dispute Resolution; Psychology of Conflict Communication; the Mediation Clinic and two externships.
 Students can also delve deeper into specialty areas including Labor, Dispute Resolution Systems Design, Ombuds and more.

 JD students from other ABA accredited law programs can transfer some units from their home school and complete the Certificate or Masters at Pepperdine.
 They can also elect to take our courses as a visiting student and transfer the units back to their home institution.
 Visiting law students typically participate in our intensive format courses offered during our Summer and Winter Intensives.